Zhihong0321/wuxia-battle-simulator/docs/TESTING.md

 # Testing

-This guide describes how to validate correctness, determinism, and data contracts in the Wuxia Battle Simulator.
+This guide describes how to validate correctness, determinism, and data contracts in the Wuxia Battle Engine.

 Test philosophy
 - Deterministic: The same datasets and seed must produce identical outputs.